-Cable Is Not Certified/Poor Quality: There are tons of Lightning cables available at a comparatively low.
-Despite being not MFi (Made for iDevice) certified, they worked well and sold like hot cakes.
-The best thing about them is that you don’t have to pay a heavy amount to buy them.
+Cable Is Not Certified/Poor Quality: There are tons of Lightning cables available at a comparatively low price.
+Despite being not MFi (Made for iDevice and Apple Watch) certified, they work well and sell like hotcakes.
+The best thing about them is that you don’t have to pay a hefty amount to buy them.
 And, the bad thing is they are worn out sooner and may also cause issues with the charging and the device.

 Damaged Cable: How about those Apple-certified cables?
 I have encountered this issue even with the MFi certified cables.
-If your charging cable has been submerged in water or got damaged due to repeated use or is corroded, it won’t work.
+If your charging cable has been submerged in water or damaged following repeated use or is corroded, it won’t work.
 In this case, dry the cable ports or replace it altogether.

-Something is Preventing the Cable Charger or Port: If there is pocket lint or crud in the lightning port, it will obstruct charging.
+Something is Preventing the Cable Charger or Port: If there is a pocket lint or crud in the lightning port, it will obstruct charging.
 Hence make sure to clean up the port frequently.
 You can use tissue paper for this.
 In the future, you should ensure the dirt doesn’t come in the way of charging.

 - Don’t turn on your device for about 15-20 minutes.

 Your device should charge without any issue.

 - Even before your iPhone could boot up, plug it into the charging cable.